December 2024

 Greece

 Taking a break from my Fellowship travels, I left the UK on October 23 for Greece for a brief holiday with Sean.
-For a few nights, we stayed with actress friend Shalom Brune Franklin (Baby Reindeer, Dune: Prophecy) in Athens amidst her filming a new TV Stan series, The Assassin.
+For a few nights, we stayed with actress friend Shalom Brune Franklin (you might know her from Baby Reindeer or the Dune: Prophecy series) in Athens amidst her filming a new TV Stan series, The Assassin.

 Towards the end of the month, we then travelled to the island of Paros in the Cyclades, staying in Ampelas, and visiting the nearby towns of Parikia, Naousa and Lefkés, as well as the nearby island of Antiparos for Sean’s birthday.

-Following our Hellenic adventures, we returned to London, continuing to explore the city in all of its rich diversity, including bike rides through Hyde Park, visiting the British Museum, Halloween raves in East Hackam, and catching one of my favourite shows, Hadestown, on West End.
+Following our Cycladic retreat, we returned to London, continuing to explore the city in all of its rich diversity, including bike rides through Hyde Park, visiting the British Museum, and Halloween raves in East Hackam.
+Catching Hadestown — a musical that reimagines the myth of Orpheus with New Orleans grit and a hauntingly lyrical score, and one that I’d loved exclusively through cast recordings over the past decade — was a delightful early birthday gift.

 Amidst less-than-favourable news of the US election outcome, I flew out of London on November 6, bound for Florida via a stopover in Reykjavik and later transit over the Greenland icesheet, an awe-inspiring vista.
 Arriving late at night in Orlando, I made for New Smyrna Beach to begin my residency at the Atlantic Center for the Arts for the month.